 It could be a mental thing.
 Pitchers are used to a routine.
 They come in between innings.
 Have a drink.
 Talk to their catcher or pitching coach, and start to focus on the batters for the next inning.
 They can not do that while running the bases.

 Maybe this unfamiliar routine throws them off.
 Or breaks their concentration enough to effect how they pitch.

-“They’re athletes, they should adjust”
+“They are professional athletes, they should be able to adjust”

 Robin Venture noticed it.
 He even talks about walking a pitcher intentionally, so he HAD to run the bases, in an attempt to get the pitcher off his game.
 I have seen so many pitchers struggle after a trip around the bases that I would instruct my infielders to make the play at first base, and just give the pitcher second.
-That, rather then allow a speedy lead off runner on first, letting the pitcher go back and sit in the comfort of the dug out.
+That, rather than allow a speedy lead off runner on first, and letting the pitcher go back and sit in the comfort of the dug out.

 Pitchers are athletes, and they should compete with the rest of the team.

 Ok.
 Is Todd Frazier going to come out and close out the game in the ninth for you as well?
 Would you ask Frazier to bunt a runner from second to third with no outs in a tie game in bottom of the ninth?
 Or would you let him do what you pay him to do, and have him try to drive in that winning run?

 Todd Frazier is paid to drive in runs.
 Just like Chapman is paid to close out games.
 You do not ask them to preform other jobs.
 Jobs they are not good at.